The 20 Best Drug Induced Dyskinesia Doctors Near Me in North Carolina, US

 Offers Telehealth

 I am a neuromuscular medicine specialist with specific expertise in neuromuscular junction disorders, such as myasthenia gravis and Lambert-Eaton myasthenic syndrome.
 I also perform electrodiagnostic testing: EMG, Repetitive nerve stimulation studies, Single fiber electromyography, and EMG-guided chemo-denervation.
 Additionally, I teach neuromuscular fellows these techniques and lecture nationally and internationally on these diseases and techniques.
 Dr. Massey is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Myasthenia Gravis, Lambert-Eaton Syndrome, Drug Induced Dyskinesia, Meige Syndrome, and Thymectomy.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Myasthenia Gravis, Lambert-Eaton Syndrome, Drug Induced Dyskinesia, Meige Syndrome, and Thymectomy.
+Dr. Massey is board certified in American Board Of Psychiatry/Neurology, Neuromuscular Medicine and American Board Of Psychiatry/Neurology, Neurology.

 Languages Spoken: